unbounded/skein-arm/README.rst

 Performance
 -----------
-For long messages the implementation reaches the following speeds in cycles per byte when tested on Cortex-A8 processor:
+For long messages the implementation reaches the following speeds in cycles per byte when tested on a Cortex-A8 processor:

 ========== ====
 Skein-256  20.3